IlirHajdari/jot-box/README.md

 -Ability to open any saved note by clicking on it in the list

 ## How to Use
-- Open the Note Taker: You will initially be presented with a landing page.
+- Open the Note Taker:
+- You will initially be presented with a landing page.

-- Navigate to the Notes Page: Click on the link to the notes page.
+Navigate to the Notes Page:
+-Click on the link to the notes page.

 View Your Notes:
 - On the notes page, you will see a list of existing notes in the left-hand column, as well as fields to enter a new note title and the note’s text in the right-hand column.